Chief Investigator: Roger Barker

 Chief Investigator: Caroline Williams-Gray

 Immune activation is strongly implicated in a number of neurodegenerative diseases, including Parkinson’s disease.
 Our own work to date has demonstrated not only that there is a genetic link between the immune system and Parkinson’s risk, but also that there is a more active immune response in Parkinson’s patients compared to healthy controls, with raised inflammatory markers in the blood being associated with more rapid progression of the disease.
 This clinical trial will test whether suppressing the immune response in Parkinson’s disease patients with a drug called azathioprine has an impact on disease progression over 12 months of treatment.
 Azathioprine is a drug which is already widely used for a number of immune and inflammatory conditions, and so we are familiar with its safety profile.
 This means that we can rapidly ‘reposition’ azathioprine in a trial in Parkinson’s disease.
 If the trial has a positive outcome, it may pave the way for using immune-suppressing drugs to delay disability and prevent progression to the some of the most feared complications of Parkinson’s including loss of balance and dementia – for which we currently have no effective treatments.

 Participants in the trial will be randomly allocated to take either azathioprine or placebo for 12 months.
 The response will be evaluated with a range of clinical measures.
 We will also evaluate the effect of azathioprine on markers of immune activation in blood and cerebrospinal fluid, and on inflammation in the brain measured with PET imaging.
 This trial is currently in the planning phase.
-We anticipate that recruitment will begin in late 2019.
+AZA-PD is now open and recruitment is going strong.

 This trial is funded by the Cambridge Centre for Parkinson’s Plus.